guitarbeat/Personal-Website/memory-bank/activeContext.md

 - [2024-07-16] - Reduced code duplication by consolidating mixins
 - [2024-07-16] - Improved maintainability by centralizing shared styles
 - [2024-07-16] - Documented all SASS variables and identified standardization opportunities
+- [2024-07-17] - Created a comprehensive design token system with clear organization
+- [2024-07-17] - Added helper functions for accessing tokens
+- [2024-07-17] - Implemented a consistent naming convention for all tokens
+- [2024-07-17] - Added detailed comments to explain the purpose of each token group
+- [2024-07-17] - Enhanced mixins in shared styles to use tokens with fallbacks
+- [2024-07-17] - Improved animation mixins with token-based durations and timing functions
+- [2024-07-17] - Added accessibility improvements for reduced motion preferences

 ## Next Steps
+1. Complete Phase 1 of the variable standardization plan
+   - Update remaining component styles to use tokens where appropriate
+   - Test the new token system to ensure it works correctly
+   - Verify that the site renders correctly with the new tokens

+2. Begin Phase 2 of the variable standardization plan
+   - Create a comprehensive spacing system
+   - Develop a typography system with clear roles
+   - Implement a shadow system with consistent elevations

-1. Complete the integration of Tools styles with main SASS architecture
+3. Complete the integration of Tools styles with main SASS architecture
    - Standardize CSS variable usage across all tools
    - Implement consistent theme handling for light/dark modes
    - Refactor remaining component styles to use shared patterns

-2. Implement SASS variable standardization based on audit findings
-   - Consolidate theme colors into a single source of truth
-   - Create a comprehensive spacing system
-   - Develop a typography system with clear roles
-   - Unify the breakpoint system
-   - Standardize transitions and animations
-   - Create a comprehensive shadow system
-   - Implement a design token approach

-3. Enhance mobile responsiveness for all tools
+4. Enhance mobile responsiveness for all tools
    - Improve EmotionWheel mobile interaction
    - Optimize layouts for small screens
    - Add touch-friendly controls

-4. Implement performance optimizations
+5. Implement performance optimizations
    - Optimize animations
    - Reduce bundle size
    - Implement lazy loading

-5. Improve accessibility features
+6. Improve accessibility features
    - Add keyboard navigation
    - Enhance screen reader support
    - Ensure sufficient color contrast

-6. Add animation transitions between states
-   - Smooth transitions between tool steps
-   - Page transitions
-   - Theme switching animations

 ## Active Decisions